 Security Deposits

-Certain laws apply in the collection and handling of tenants’ security deposit money in Florida.
+Certain Florida law apply in the collection and handling of tenants’ security deposit money in Florida.
 Including:

 Holding the Deposit: You must hold the deposit in either a normal account, an interest-bearing account, or by posting a surety bond.